FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 Signature:

-func (p XxxProvider) SearchWithCount(ctx fluxaorm.Context, where fluxaorm.Where, pager *fluxaorm.Pager) ([]*XxxEntity, int, error)
+func (p XxxProvider) SearchManyWithTotal(ctx fluxaorm.Context, query *fluxaorm.DBQuery) ([]*XxxEntity, int, error)

 Searching for a Single Entity

-Use SearchOne() to find a single entity matching the condition.
-This method automatically adds LIMIT 1 to the query:
+Use SearchOne() to find a single entity matching the query.
+This method automatically adds LIMIT 1:

 if err != nil {